Topics on this page

 - Consider Alternatives

-What is an adult guardianship?
+What is adult guardianship?

-Adult guardianship is a formal court process that is used to appoint someone (“the guardian”) to act on behalf of the court to manage a disabled person’s care or property.
-A guardianship proceeding is necessary when:
+Adult guardianship is a formal court process used to appoint someone as guardian to manage a disabled person’s care and/or property.

 Read the law: Md.
-Code, Estates and Trusts Article, Title 13, Subtitle 2 and Subtitle 3
+Code, Estates and Trusts Article, Title 13, Subtitle 2 and Subtitle 7

 Read the case: Kircherer v.
 Kircherer, 285 Md.
 114 (Court of Appeals 1979)